cynthia-okoduwa/DevOps-projects/Project17.md

 ## AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 2
-In continuation to [Project16](https://github.com/cynthia-okoduwa/DevOps-projects/blob/main/project16.md), in this project I created
+In continuation to [Project16](https://github.com/cynthia-okoduwa/DevOps-projects/blob/main/project16.md), in this project we continue to create the other resources in our architecture.
+The resources we will be creating includes:
-1. For Networking, in addition to the VPC and subnets created in [Project16](https://github.com/cynthia-okoduwa/DevOps-projects/blob/main/project16.md):
+1. For Networking, in addition to the VPC and 2 public subnets created in project 16, we will also create:
+- 4 private subnets
 - Internet gateway
 - Nat gateway
 - Elastic IP, then allocate it to the Nat gateway